Porsche Jensen FF | Chassis Number 119/008

 The restoration will be dealt with in three distinct stages.

 Stage 1 – Mechanicals.

-This will involve rebuilding the engine, transmission and braking system, and completing any work involved to have the car in a running condition.
+Involved rebuilding the engine, and braking system.
+Completing any work involved to have the car in a running condition.

-The rebuilding of the engine in particular, will be dealt with from a heritage perspective.
-It is Woodhams’ opinion that since this car was used on the Porsche test track, and had a defining roll in the design and build of the Porsche Typ 953, that as much of the internal parts of the engine that can be saved and reused, should be.
+The rebuilding of the engine in particular, has been dealt with from a heritage perspective.
+It is Woodhams’ opinion that since this car was used on the Porsche test track, and had a defining roll in the design and build of the Porsche Type 953, that as much of the internal parts of the engine that can be saved and reused, should be.